Providence Sacred Heart Medical Center has begun laying off employees, closing some programs and retooling the schedules of its employees.

 “There’s a very formalized process that begins with us letting the unions know of our intent to change schedules,” she said.
 That began this week and now the unions will look at the proposals and offer ideas of how to trim hours or restructure services.

 One program that will be closed is the Cuddles & Care sick child day care that allowed employees to drop off ill children to work a shift.
-The program is off-campus and next to the St. Anne’s Family Center.
+The program is off-campus, next to St. Anne’s Family Center.

 Another program to be cut is Maternity Support Services, which helps pregnant women with issues such as nutrition, consulting and social services regardless of ability to pay.